Images and words by Steve Marais

 fyi@stevemarais.com

-Feral is still active on the following horrible social media platforms
+Heavy Feral is active on the following social media platforms